astronomy-commons/lsdb/docs/tutorials/dask-messages-guide.rst

 And yet: giving your workers more memory often clears this up.

 If it doesn't, the problem could be the task graph.
-Any way you can express your computation more idempotently?
-I mean, maybe not, but try.
-Or have more intermediate results.
+Perhaps try to express your computation more idempotently, or produce intermediate results.

 The poison pill